Bry1337/super-duper-giggle/README.md

 Future features will also be added as this project is still on going.

 ## Design Pattern
 MVP (Model-View-Presenter) is the design pattern used to build this to separate the layers and entities from each other specially logic [Clean Architecture](https://github.com/Bry1337/fuzzy-computing-machine).
-This also includes [SOLID Principle](https://www.baeldung.com/solid-principles) so when you try to change anything the whole application would not collapse, basically speaking
+This also follows [SOLID Principle](https://www.baeldung.com/solid-principles) for a better de-coupling and structure of the app.

 # LICENSE
 MIT License